-Asset Retirement Obligations (PSAB is deliberating comments received)
+Asset Retirement Obligations (Exposure Draft is being developed)

 In 2014, PSAB issued a Statement of Principles called "Retirement Obligations".
 This caused some confusion to readers as the title sounded as if it might relate to employee retirement obligations.
 To clarify the project is now called Asset Retirement Obligations.
 This statement of principles proposes a new section on retirement obligations associated with tangible capital assets controlled by a public sector entity.
-The statement includes retirement obligations associated with tangible capital assets resulting from legal, constructive and equitable obligations which include postretirement operation, maintenance and monitoring.
+The statement includes retirement obligations associated with tangible capital assets resulting from legal, constructive and equitable obligations which include post-retirement operation, maintenance and monitoring.
 Retirement costs would increase the carrying amount of the related tangible capital asset or a component thereof and would be expensed in a rational and systematic manner.
 The subsequent remeasurement of the liability can result in either a change in the carrying amount of the related tangible assets or a component thereof, or an expense, depending on the nature of the remeasurement or whether the asset remains in productive use.
 Often the best method with which to estimate the liability is a present value technique.
-An exposure draft is to be developed.